dyang108/lxrender/README.md

 `lxrender {{directory_name}} {{filename.tex}}`
 where directory_name is the directory where the .tex file is, and filename is the name of the .tex file.

-Input files are referenced from the directory where this repository is cloned (the directory containing the `lxrender` script).
-Thus, you should place image files in this directory.
+Input files are referenced from the directory where the lxrender command is run.
+Thus, you should place image/other extension files in this directory.